 Observing for Evidence of Learning (NSF, Institute for Systems Biology): Developed as a comprehensive professional development series, this work supported science teachers to collaboratively learn and better target standards and to engage all students in rigorous science.
 For over ten years, professional learning communities within and across schools were implemented in eight regional school districts. http://logancenter.systemsbiology.net/oel/

 Systems Education Approach to Science (HHMI, Institute for Systems Biology): This project developed a model for teacher leadership and integration of science education in 13 regional elementary schools.

 While pursuing her doctoral studies at the University of Washington, Karin worked as a science coach for the secondary teacher education program and started the high school science course at Seattle World School, which serves immigrant students.
 Prior to that, she was project manager and professional development provider at the Institute for Systems Biology’s Logan Center, closely collaborating with scientists, and partners at school districts and universities.

-In Germany, I served as executive producer and editor for and author of science-related multimedia at the Institute for Film and Image in Science and Education (FWU), the media institute of the federal states.
-In general, I bring my experience of 12 years as a classroom teacher to my work and research.
-I taught 5th- through 13th-grade biology and chemistry, including AP courses in genetics, evolution, ecology, and neurosciences/behavioral sciences, at several secondary schools in Germany and at the German School London (United Kingdom).
+In Germany, she led as executive producer, editor and author the science department at the media institute of the federal states (Institute for Film and Image in Science and Education, FWU).
+And she still draws from her experience as a classroom teacher: For over 12 years, she taught 5th- through 13th-grade biology and chemistry, including AP courses in genetics, evolution, ecology, and neurosciences/behavioral sciences at several secondary schools (Gymnasien) in Germany and at the German School London (United Kingdom).